PalisadoesFoundation/talawa-docs/docs/internships/gsoc/ideas.md

       1. Develop an automated testing pipeline tailored for the production environment.
       2. Leverage AI to simulate real-world scenarios and user interactions, ensuring a production-like testing environment.
       3. Implement AI algorithms to identify and prioritize critical test cases for the production environment.
+   4. _End to End Testing:_
+      1. We need a way to test the applications end to end for the correct functionality.
+Our merged PRs often cause functionality to break in ways not dectectable by our unit testsing.
 3. **Reference:**
    1. Non-profit organizations using Talawa may have budget constraints and limited computing resources.
 Consider open-source solutions and external sources that require minimal configuration and cost for AI-powered testing.
 It is essential to design the solution keeping in mind the resource limitations of the target user base.
    2. We have been investigating products such as: